multitudes/42-miniRT/docs/index.md

 The book explains that the human eye does not perceive light linearly.
 The eye is more sensitive to changes in darker colors than in lighter colors.
 This is why we need to apply gamma correction to our image.
 We need to go from linear space to gamma space, which means taking the inverse of “gamma 2", which means an exponent of 1/gamma, which is just the square-root.

 Not bad.
-The image is muc brighter now for .5 grey.
+The image is much brighter now for .5 grey.

 ## Metal